Cratecode/intro/sections/4_making_websites/1_basic_html/user/README.md

 # Basic HTML

 Let's take a look at some basic HTML.
-First, setup your HTML document.
-Remember, start with `<!DOCTYPE html>`, then create an `html` element with a `head` and `body` element inside of it.
+First, set up your HTML document.
+Remember, start with `<!DOCTYPE html>`, then create an `html` element with a `head` and `body` element inside it.

 A lot of HTML deals with text, so we'll start off with that.
 Here are a few of the most basic HTML text elements: